NeeravSood/Langchain-Extension/README.md

-# Historical AI Image Generator
+# Accurate AI Image Generator
 This repository contains the Python code for an AI-driven application designed to generate historically accurate and culturally sensitive images using a LangChain-like framework.
 The application leverages a custom prompt template, data integration from historical sources, and feedback mechanisms to improve the accuracy and relevance of generated images.

 #Features